Introduction to C# Literals

 4. Floating Point Literals

-In the floating type of literal, there is an integer part, a fractional part, decimal part and exponent part.
+In the floating type of literal, there is an integer part, a fractional part, a decimal part, and an exponent part.
 The floating type literal is of double type.
-F or F can be used as a suffix to specify the value as it cannot be assigned directly to the float variable.
+You can use F or f as a suffix to specify the value because you cannot assign it directly to the float variable.

 5. Boolean Literals